quang-do-se/aws-certs/devops/tmp/study.md

 - When an instance is launched, Elastic Beanstalk runs `commands`, `prebuild`, `Buildfile`, `container_commands` `predeploy`, and `postdeploy`, in this order.
   - (IMPORTANT!!!) https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/platforms-linux-extend.html#platforms-linux-extend.workflow

+- `leader_only` attribute is only supported by `container_commands`.
+It will run the command on a single instance.

 ----------